Horace Traubel: Career

 Traubel was a dedicated socialist and was among the founders of The Worker, a socialist weekly newspaper in New York City which was later transformed into the Socialist daily New York Call.
 Traubel was the author of many unsigned editorials in early issues of that paper and contributed a daily essay, often dealing with a spiritual topic.
 Many of Traubel's essays from The Worker were eventually collected into hard covers as a book entitled Chants Communal.
 Traubel was a regular correspondent of a number of leading political radicals of his day, including Socialist Party leader Eugene V. Debs, anarchist Emma Goldman, Helen Keller, and California novelist Upton Sinclair.

 A close personal friend and literary heir of Walt Whitman, Traubel was a key figure in memorializing the great American poet.
 During his own life Traubel managed to see into print three volumes on Whitman's life and philosophy during his final years.
-Six additional volumes of Traubel's Walt Whitman in Camden were published posthumously, bringing the total length of the work to nine volumes.
+Six additional volumes of Traubel's Walt Whitman in Camden were published posthumously, bringing the total to nine volumes.

 Death and legacy

-During his last few years of life Traubel's health failed him.
+During his last few years Traubel's health failed him.
 He suffered a stroke in the summer of 1918 which paralyzed his left leg and impacted his vision.
 That fall he moved with his wife to stay with a friend in Norwich, Connecticut, but there his health became steadily worse.

 In April 1919 Traubel moved to New York City staying at the apartment of his biographer, David Karsner.
 There he suffered a series of debilitating heart attacks from which he never fully recovered.

 Although critically weak in his last days, Traubel decided to set out on one last trip at the end of the summer of 1919, setting out for Canada.
 He died early in September 1919 at Bon Echo, Ontario, near the city of Toronto.
 He was 60 years old at the time of his death.

 Traubel's funeral, held Thursday, September 11, 1919, was interrupted when the church at which it was to be held, located at 34th Street and Park Avenue in New York City, burst into flames just as the hearse containing Traubel's body rolled up outside the building.
 About 1,000 people gathered at the scene, most of whom were present to attend the service, and a quick decision was made to relocate the funeral to the so-called "People's House," home of the Rand School of Social Science, located at 7 East 15th Street.
 When the gathering finally reassembled, several of Traubel's poems from Optimos were read in tribute, with Dr. Percival G. Wiksell of Boston presiding.

 Traubel was buried in Harleigh Cemetery in Camden, New Jersey, close to Walt Whitman's tomb.